Blue Star and Gold Star Families Memorial Marker Program

 Trees are not necessarily pine trees.
 Trees selected for planting are indigenous to the geographical locations in both species and elevation.
-This program is intended to be on going for five years.
+This program is intended to be on going.

 So please remember to bring your extra change to your garden club meetings to help fund the Penny Pines project.
 If you have any questions, please contact me.